 What are Insoles or Orthotics?

-Treatments typically include a combination of advice, exercises, stretches, and the use of orthotics (shoe insoles).
-An orthotic is a device that is placed inside the shoe to change the way the foot works, to reduce the degree of stress that the foot is under during walking or to offload painful areas in your feet.
+Treatments typically include a combination of advice, exercises, rehabilitation, stretches, and the use of orthotics (shoe insoles).
+An orthotic is a medical device that is placed inside the shoe to change the way the foot works, to reduce the degree of stress that the foot is under during walking or to offload painful areas in your feet.
 We have a range of Orthotics available for you to consider from; temporary insoles, Semi-Custom Orthotics and specialised Fully Custom made orthotics.

-The most common problem that our Podiatrists hear in our clinic is “my orthotics cannot fit into my shoes !”
+“my orthotics cannot fit into my shoes !”

 At South West Podiatry, we have developed specific Custom made orthotic designs to fit into very low profile shoes, even converse!

-Your Podiatrist will assess your specific orthotic requirement and will discuss your choice orthotic design to suit your footwear.
+Your Podiatrist will assess your specific orthotic requirement and will discuss your choice of orthotic design to suit your footwear.
 Your podiatrist may also suggest footwear recommendations to help you achieve the best possible outcome.